zhouzypaul/cha-ching/README.md

 > commons-math3-3.6.1

 all the external libraries above can be found at `src/main/resources`

+### Usage
+run `app.java` found at `src/main/java/`

+Change the agent types and market types at the top of `app.java` to use different agents and markets

 ### Agents
 The Agents take in information from the market, and decide on what to buy and how much to buy.